Successful emancipation: the history of the Faculty of Science

 The founding of a separate faculty for the natural sciences accelerated a process that had been manifest since the turn of the century: the increasing differentiation and specialization of the subject canon.

-This cell division, as it were, led to a growing number of professorships, as well as increasing expenditure for their equipment, which in the natural sciences meant not only in assistant positions assigned to each professor but also in laboratories and in costs for equipment.
-The stages of the process were nevertheless often contingent in individual cases: if a full professor passed away at a certain moment, the strategy of the most promising candidate aimed not only to inherit his equipment and argue for massive expansion based on international competition and modernization but also to demand relief from entire subdisciplines.
+This cell division, as it were, led to a growing number of professorships, as well as increasing expenditures for their equipment, which in the natural sciences meant not only in assistant positions assigned to each professor but also in laboratories and in costs for equipment.
+The stages of the process were nevertheless often contingent in individual cases: whenever a full professor passed away, the strategy of the most promising candidate aimed not only to inherit his equipment and argue for massive expansion based on international competition and modernization but also to demand relief from entire subdisciplines.
 If private donors were willing to help, one chair could thus become two, or new institutes could even be created in some cases.